Skip to content

 Lime Juice & Yogurt:

-Lime juice and plain yogurt both provide the acidity needed for the baking soda to do some leavening.
+Lime juice and plain yogurt both provide some acidity, pliability, and a little flavour.

-Outside of that, adding yogurt to flatbreads is a common use in Indian cooking.
+Adding yogurt to flatbreads is common use in Indian cooking.
 It will keep your flat bread soft and moist which is important when making oat fiber tortillas or naan breads.
 They are both cooked quickly with direct heat and if they dry out they will turn into a crumbling, cracked mess.

 The lime juice in these keto tortillas adds a lovely hint of lime flavour which really pairs nicely with tacos, carnitas, or burritos, especially when topped with some homemade low carb Pico de Gallo.